dnsimple/dnsimple-api-examples/terraform/consul/README.md

 This will remove the services from Consul and also remove the DNS records from DNSimple as the CTS container reacts to the changes.

-Next you can stop the containers by running the following command:
+Next, you can stop the containers by running the following command:

 ```bash
 docker compose down